Simon-He95/common-intellisense/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

->WIP: PR welcome

-Provide a quick reminder of some common words to help improve coding efficiency in the development
+Keep working hard for a better development experience, and provide quick reminders of some commonly used words to help add efficient coding in the development stage.

 ![demo](assets/demo.gif)